 PLAYING CLUB OR TOURNAMENT RUGBY

 Games are played using Rugby Australia's modified U6-U12 Pathway and U19 Laws.
-Although we do offer other opportunities for girls, boys, as well as women and men to play for Racing Rugby’s mixed teams who participate in a range Rugby 7’s tournaments or FOXTEL Touch 7’s competitions.
+Although we do offer other opportunities for girls, boys, as well as women and men to play for Racing Rugby’s mixed teams who participate in a range Rugby 7’s tournaments and Rugby Touch 7’s competitions.

 All junior teams play in the Rugby Victoria junior pathway or competition age groups using the Rugby Australia modified junior pathway laws.
 Each pathway or age group competition form of the game Laws have been specially adapted to meet the Australian Sports Commission's needs and expectations for the player's development, physical capability, health status, skill level and previous experience.
 This ensures that safety is a priority while still challenging the player's based on their developmental age.
 The modifications include the level of contact, size of the ball, the playing area, the length of games and the playing numbers on the field.

 Ever dreamt of being the next Wallaby like Reece Hodge, Andrew Kellaway or Rob Leota?